ApothecaryConsulting/linkedin-article-agent/README.md

-# Slack → OpenAI → Approval → LinkedIn (n8n Workflow)
+# Slack → OpenAI → LinkedIn Publisher

+An n8n workflow that listens for messages in a Slack channel, uses OpenAI (GPT-4.1 mini) to generate a polished LinkedIn post draft, routes it through a human approval gate, and then publishes it to LinkedIn — all with structured error logging back to Slack.

 This repository contains everything needed to run an **end-to-end automation** that: